SamBlackLotus/dex_chall_py/challenge_4/README.md

 The good:
 - Flake8 is helpful to guide to write a clean code.
 - Have a separate file to add types.
+- She found docstring useful, better than using comments.
+- She found easy to use modules.

 The bad:
 - Mypy is not intuitive for beginners.